 There are a number of major interdisciplinary research activities, typified by centres in Space Research, Landscape and Climate Research, and Artificial Intelligence, Data Analytics and Modelling; our researchers have reputations internationally, collaborating with researchers and the industry across the globe.

-Here’s some highlights of our world-renowned space research:
+Here are some highlights of our world-renowned space research:

 BepiColombo and MIXS